Back at the Barnyard

 Back at the Barnyard (originally advertised as Barnyard: The Series) is an American animated comedy television series created and executively produced by filmmaker Steve Oedekerk.
-The series serves as a direct sequel to the 2006 film, which he wrote, co-produced, and directed.
-The series features the voice of Chris Hardwick as Otis, replacing Kevin James from the film, while Jeff Garcia, Tino Insana, Cam Clarke, Rob Paulsen, Wanda Sykes, Maria Bamford, Fred Tatasciore and Oedekerk reprise their roles from the film.
-It was the second Nickelodeon television series to be based on a film, with the first being The Adventures of Jimmy Neutron, Boy Genius.
-It aired from September 29, 2007 to September 18, 2010 on Nickelodeon for two seasons.
+The series follows the film Barnyard (2006), which he wrote, co-produced, and directed.
+The series features the voice of Chris Hardwick as Otis, replacing Kevin James from the film, and introduces Leigh-Allyn Baker as Abby, while Jeff Garcia, Tino Insana, Cam Clarke, Rob Paulsen, Dom Irrera, Wanda Sykes, Maria Bamford, Fred Tatasciore and Oedekerk reprise their roles from the film.

+Back at the Barnyard aired from September 29, 2007 to September 18, 2010 on Nickelodeon for two seasons.
 The show was a co-production between Oedekerk's Omation Animation Studio and Nickelodeon Animation Studio.
 The last five episodes aired from September 12, 2011 to November 12, 2011, on Nicktoons.
+It received mixed reviews from critics throughout its run, but garnered a cult following on online social media platforms after its cancellation.